bchamby/k8s-the-easy-way-2/README.md

 * [Ansible](https://github.com/ansible/ansible)
 * [Google Cloud SDK](https://cloud.google.com/sdk/gcloud/)

-## Terraform / Google Cloud Platform infrastructure
+## Terraform / Google Cloud Platform infrastructure Details

-In order to SSH to your compute nodes (for inspection / troubleshooting) you must populate the terraform/terraform.tfvars file gce_ssh_user and gce_ssh_public_key_file variables (point to your public key file).
+In order to SSH to your compute nodes (for inspection / troubleshooting) you must populate the `terraform/terraform.tfvars` file `gce_ssh_user` and `gce_ssh_public_key_file` variables (point to your public key file).

-You must create a secrets/account.json file.
-First, you must create a service account (call it terraform) in the Google Cloud IAM console, and then you can create the associated JSON file which includes your project ID and private key.
+You must create a `secrets/account.json` file.
+First, you must create a service account (call it `terraform`) in the Google Cloud IAM console, and then you can create the associated JSON file which includes your project ID and private key.

+You can confirm proper functionality by executing `terraform plan` from the terraform (root module) folder.
+It should say `18 Resources to Add`.

+## Ansible Details